barryclark/jekyll-now/about.md

 and version-controlled on GitHub.
 The goal was to eliminate the complexity of other blogging platforms by creating a workflow that allows you to blog like a hacker.

-Conviniently, github serves this website directly from my github repo, making editing easy with a couple of well-known commands.
+Conveniently, github serves this website directly from my github repo, making editing easy with a couple of well-known commands.
 This also means that I don't have to deal with any hosting costs for my site.

 ### Plans for the website: